The Beggars of Burgos

-The Beggars of Burgos (Les mendiants de Burgos) is a painting by Gustave Doré, done in 1875.
-Painted using oil on canvas, it was sold in 2012 by Galerie Michel Descours.
+The Beggars of Burgos (Les mendiants de Burgos) is an oil-on-canvas painting created in 1875 by French artist Gustave Doré.
+It was sold in 2012 by Galerie Michel Descours.
 It is now in a private collection.

 Description

 The Beggars of Burgos shows a group of Castilian beggars clustered before a whitewashed wall as though they have assembled for a portrait.
 Most are dressed in tattered blankets, threadbare shawls, and disheveled clothing, though some wear colorful sashes and hats.
 A young mother, perhaps a recent widow, sits alone holding her infant.
 A crippled man lies in a small wooden wagon, his hands wrapped in leather or rags.
 Near the center, a tall man leans on walking sticks; one family with two small children stands to his left, while a couple sprawl on the sidewalk with an infant and a dog.
-Others beggars seen at the edges of the painting include a woman with a tambourine and several men who may have once been soldiers or tradesmen fallen on hard times.
+Other beggars seen at the edges of the painting include a woman with a tambourine and several men who may have once been soldiers or tradesmen fallen on hard times.